 - Chill the dough for at least 3 hours, or overnight.
 I like to wrap up my log in a folded towel ~ this helps keep it round as it chills.

-- Preheat the oven to 350F Line a cookie sheet with parchment paper
+- Preheat the oven to 350F and line a cookie sheet with parchment paper.

 - Slice the dough into 1/3 inch slices and place on the cookie sheet, two inches apart.
 Bake for 10-12 minutes, or slightly longer if you like your cookies crisper.
 They will be pale on top and just turning golden on the bottom.
 Note: if your cookies are smaller or thinner than mine, they may take less time to cook.